The public exhibition for the draft Ku-ring-gai Housing Strategy closed on 8 May 2020. Submissions are now being considered.

 We are getting older

-By 2036, those aged 65 years and over in Ku-ring-gai will increase by 49% compared to 2016.
+By 2036, those aged 65 years and over in Ku-ring-gai will increase by almost 40% compared to 2016.
 You’ve previously told us that when it comes to the needs of our older residents, maintaining wellbeing, social connections and independence are key considerations so that people can stay healthy for longer and support themselves in their own home.
 We want to know people’s housing needs and desires to make this possible.

 We are losing our younger people